Does it snow in Portugal?

 Not being a traditional winter destination, this time of year is the low season in Portugal.

-This means there is a good chance of getting cheaper tickets and accommodation, especially if you buy in advance.
+This means you can often get cheaper tickets and accommodation, especially if you buy in advance.

 Surf lovers or photographers will love to visit Nazare in winter to witness one of the highest waves in the world that only pro surfers dare ride!